Five-Minute Journal Review. How to Take Action with the 5 Minute Journal

 What Is the Five-Minute Journal?

 The five-minute journal was created by Intelligent Change, a motivational products company based in Toronto, Canada.
-Its founders, Alex Ikonn and UJ Ramdas, create concepts for products based on their own needs, and then use research and user testing to develop products that make their own lives better, and that they believe will help others create positive habits in their own lives.
+Its founders, Alex Ikonn and UJ Ramdas, create products based on their own needs.
+Then they use research and user testing to develop products that make their lives better.
+They believe if it helps them, it will help others.

 The journal enforces an intentional routine, and infuses mindfulness in the tasks and thought processes you commonly go through every day.
 It is specifically different from any other journaling tactic in its use of a template at the reflection points of the day to make your affirmations and reflections more actionable.